Brief mentions each Sunday of my favorite listening from the week prior:

 Each Thursday in the Disquiet Junto music community, a new compositional challenge is set before the group’s members, who then have just over four days to upload a track in response to the assignment.
 Membership in the Junto is open: just join and participate.
 (A SoundCloud account is helpful but not required.)
 There’s no pressure to do every project.
-It’s weekly so that you know it’s there, every Thursday through Monday, when you have the time.
+It’s weekly so that you know it’s there, every Thursday through Monday, when you have the time and interest.

-Deadline: This project’s deadline is the end of the day Monday, February 27, 2023, at 11:59pm (that is, just before midnight) wherever you are.
-It was posted on Thursday, February 23, 2023.
+Deadline: This project’s deadline is the end of the day Monday, March 20, 2023, at 11:59pm (that is, just before midnight) wherever you are.
+It was posted on Thursday, March 16, 2023.

 These following instructions went out to the group’s email list (at tinyletter.com/disquiet-junto).

-Disquiet Junto Project 0582: X Techno
+Disquiet Junto Project 0585: F9

 Eight Important Steps When Your Track Is Done:

-Step 2: If your audio-hosting platform allows for tags, be sure to also include the project tag “disquiet0582” (no spaces or quotation marks).
+Step 2: If your audio-hosting platform allows for tags, be sure to also include the project tag “disquiet0585” (no spaces or quotation marks).
 If you’re posting on SoundCloud in particular, this is essential to subsequent location of tracks for the creation of a project playlist.

 Step 3: Upload your tracks.
 It is helpful but not essential that you use SoundCloud to host your tracks.